C3S/collecting_society_docker/README.rst

       --down: immediately stop, remove the container and exit
       --build: build images and recreate the test database template
       --keep: keep container running
+      --lint: only lint the code, don't run the tests
       --ci: continous integration mode
             - update repositories (overrides config files!)
             - build images
             - recreate the test database template
             - run tests and linter
             - stop and remove the container
-      PARAMS: are passed to run-tests within the container
       --help: display this help
+      PARAMS: are passed to nosetest

 .. _update script: